Dhairya10/people-count-vino/README.md

 ```
 `people_count.py` - It is the python program which counts the number of people in a given frame. <br>
+`inference.py` - It is a python program which contains the OpenVINO specific code. <br>
 `config.json` - It is a json file which determines the source of the video.
-You can specify the url to a video file or your webcam id.
+You can specify the url to a video file or your webcam id. <br>

 ## Executing the Program